slic3r/Slic3r/README.md

-# This is a experimental version of the nonplanar slicing
+# This is a EXPERIMENTAL! version of the nonplanar slicing

 ## How to build